Skip to main content

 WaitTopic and domain

-Another point that is easy to miss is WaitTopic and domain.
 Topic is not named on a single global flat plane.
-It can be organized by domain, and WaitTopic is not about "get the object immediately".
-It means waiting for a topic to appear in the matching domain.
-This solves module organization when initialization order is not completely fixed.
-It is lightweight in-process discovery and binding, not a service registry and not a cross-process directory.
+It can be organized by domain, and WaitTopic does not fetch an object immediately: it waits for a topic to appear in the matching domain.
+This handles module organization when initialization order is not completely fixed.
+It provides lightweight in-process discovery and binding, not a service registry or a cross-process directory.

 Positioning